-During 2020, the Compensation Committee was comprised of three members: Messrs.
-Regan, Morse and Abendschein, all of whom continue to serve on the Compensation Committee.
-We expect that in light of Mr. Abendschein's decision not to stand for re-election at the Annual Meeting, immediately upon consummation of the Annual Meeting Ms. Persily will be appointed to the Compensation Committee.
+The Compensation Committee is composed of three members: Messrs.
+Regan and Morse, and Ms. Persily, all of whom served since the last annual meeting of stockholders and continue to serve on the Compensation Committee.
 Mr. Regan is the Compensation Committee Chairman.
 The Board has determined that each member of the Compensation Committee is independent, as defined by the rules of the NYSE applicable to Compensation Committee members and in accordance with the SEACOR Marine Categorical Standards.
-The Compensation Committee met four times during 2020 and it also took action pursuant to unanimous written consent on one other occasion.
+The Compensation Committee met four times during 2022 and acted pursuant to unanimous written consent on one other occasion.